waynodiablo/Oystercard/pills/clojure.md

 ; => (:cookies :orig-content-encoding :trace-redirects :request-time :status :headers :body)
 ```

-Somewhat surprisingly perhaps we can also use symbols *as a function*, which look themselves up in a map.
+We can also use symbols *as a function*, which look themselves up in a map.

 ```clojure
 (:headers (http/get "http://google.com"))

 ; => {"Server" "gws" "Content-Type" "text/html; charset=ISO-8859-1" "X-Frame-Options" "SAMEORIGIN"}
 ```
-And maps can act as functions too, functions that will look up the provided key in themselves:
+And maps can act as functions too, looking up the provided key *in themselves*:

 ```clojure
 ((http/get "http://google.com") :headers)